hydra-synth/hydra/README.md

 Set of tools for livecoding networked visuals.
 Inspired by analog modular synthesizers, these tools are an exploration into using streaming over the web for routing video sources and outputs in realtime.

 Hydra uses multiple framebuffers to allow dynamically mixing, compositing, and collaborating between connected browser-visual-streams.
+Coordonate and color transforms can be applied to each output via chained functions (see "editing transformation functions" below)

 Note: experimental/in development.
 Right now only works on Chrome or Chromium, on machines with WebGL.
 I welcome pull requests as well as comments, ideas, and bugs in the issues section =]

 #### Getting started